2017 First-Year Seminars

 Tamara Falicov is Associate Professor of Film and Media and Department Chair and affiliated with the Center of Latin American Studies.
 Her area of research is Latin American film industries research (with a focus on Argentina and Cuba) and film festival studies.
 When not traveling the world for research projects alongside her husband and children, she is at home reading to her toddlers so that they don’t watch too much television.

-FREN 177 - Perspectives on the Human and Animal in Science Fiction and Fantasy
+FREN 177 - Perspectives on the Human and Non-Human in Science Fiction and Fantasy

 Paul Scott, French